mjordan/larkm/README.md

 Following ARK best practice, larkm requires the use of [shoulders](https://wiki.lyrasis.org/display/ARKs/ARK+Identifiers+FAQ#ARKIdentifiersFAQ-shouldersWhatisashoulder?) in newly added ARKs.
 Shoulders allowed within your NAAN are defined in the "default_shoulder" and "allowed_shoulders" configuration settings.
 When a new ARK is added, larkm will validate that the ARK string starts with either the default shoulder or one of the allowed shoulders.
 Note however that larkm does not validate the [format of shoulders](https://wiki.lyrasis.org/display/ARKs/ARK+Shoulders+FAQ#ARKShouldersFAQ-HowdoIformatashoulder?).

-## Using Names to Things' global resolver
+## Using the Names to Things global resolver

 If you have a registered NAAN that points to the server running larkm, you can use the Names to Things global ARK resolver's domain redirection feature by replacing the hostname of the server larkm is running on with `https://n2t.net/`.
 For example, if your the local server larkm is runnin on is `https://ids.myorg.ca`, and your insitution's NAAN is registered to use that hostname, you can use a local instance of larkm to manage ARKs like `https://n2t.net/ark:/12345/x910` (using your NAAN instead of `12345`) and they will resolve through your local larkm running on `https://ids.myorg.ca` to their target URLs.